apache/maven-site/content/markdown/what-is-maven.md

 -   Keeping test source code in a separate, but parallel source tree
 -   Using test case naming conventions to locate and execute tests
--   Having test cases setup their environment instead of relying on customizing the build for test preparation
+-   Having test cases setup their environment instead of customizing the build for test preparation

 Maven also assists in project workflow such as release and issue management.